kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 The BIG thing that React brings to JavaScript is a state management system, a system that tracks what your app is doing at any given time.
 Maybe a mobile menu was visible, maybe a particular piece of JSON data just loaded, etc.

 React state is in the form of a JavaScript object that developers manipulate to change.
 So if you want to change a React view, <em>you do it with state and not the DOM.</em>

+My two cents: JS developers need to re-learn a LOT of stuff!!
+Managing page content